Browns’ Stefanski positive for COVID-19, out of playoff game

 CLEVELAND (AP) — The Cleveland Browns will play their first playoff game since 2002 without first-year coach Kevin Stefanski, who tested positive for COVID-19 just two days after leading the team back to the postseason.

-The Browns said special teams coordinator Mike Priefer will be the acting head coach Sunday while Stefanski is away.

-The team announced Stefanski’s positive result on Tuesday and said two other unidentified players and two more coaching staff members — tight ends coach Drew Petzing and defensive backs coach Jeff Howard — tested positive as well.
+The team announced Stefanski’s positive result on Tuesday — 18 years to the day since the Browns’ last postseason game.
+Also, Pro Bowl left guard Joel Bitonio and wide receiver KhaDarel Hodge also tested positive along with two staff members — tight ends coach Drew Petzing and defensive backs coach Jeff Howard.

+Special teams coordinator Mike Priefer will be the acting head coach Sunday.

+Bitonio and Hodge played in Sunday’s win over the Steelers, who rested quarterback Ben Roethlisberger and several other top players to be fresh for the playoffs.

-According to NFL rules, anyone testing positive must sit out at least 10 days.
+NFL rules state that anyone testing positive must sit out at least 10 days.

 League spokesman Brian McCarthy said there is no change to the status of Sunday night’s game at Heinz Field in Pittsburgh.
 He added the league is continuing to conduct standard contact tracing to identify any possible high-risk close contacts.